 One of the most significant and common withdrawal symptoms from cocaine use is depression.
 Untreated depression from cocaine can increase a person’s risk of self-harm and suicide.
 It also increases their risk of relapsing simply to alleviate painful depression symptoms.
 For those who wish to end an addiction to cocaine, it’s crucial that they receive outside intervention and monitoring from an experienced team of drug treatment counselors and physicians.

 Untreated cocaine addiction can cause numerous, painful health conditions that are sometimes irreversible.
 If you or someone you care about is abusing cocaine, please do not hesitate to contact a drug abuse counselor today to explore your treatment options.
-The representatives at Zinnia Healing are standing by to help you and your family with substance abuse and addiction.
+The representatives at Zinnia Health are standing by to help you and your family with substance abuse and addiction.

 - What Are the Differences Between Crack and Cocaine?